-NGC 3783 is a Seyfert 1 galaxy at redshift z 0.0097 (Theureau et al. 1998), with a SMBH mass of $M = 3.0 \pm 0.5 \times 10^7 M{\odot}$, as estimated via reverberation mapping studies in optical and UV bands (Peterson et al. 2004).
-Analyzing the XMM-Newton observation taken in 2001 (Reeves et al. 2004, hereafter R04) identified several features: a strong Fe K α at 6.4 keV, an emission line at ~7 keV due to a blend of neutral Fe K β and H-like Fe, and absorption at ~6.6 keV due to highly ionized Fe, plus an absorption edge at \sim 7.1 keV.
-In the same dataset, Tombesi et al. (2007) found a modulation of the flux and a correlated variation of the Fe K α with a broad redshifted component on time-scales of ~27 ks.
+NGC 3783 is a Seyfert 1 galaxy at redshift z = 0.0097(Theureau et al. 1998) with a SMBH mass of $M = 3.0 \pm 0.5 \times$ $10^7 M{\odot}$ , as estimated via reverberation mapping studies in optical and UV bands (Peterson et al. 2004).
+Analysing the XMM-Newton observation taken in 2001, Reeves et al. (2004, hereafter R04) identified several features: a strong Fe K $\alpha$ at 6.4 keV, an emission line at ~7 keV due to a blend of neutral Fe K $\beta$ and H-like Fe, and absorption at ~6.6 keV due to highly ionised Fe, plus an absorption edge at $\sim$ 7.1 keV.
+In the same dataset, Tombesi et al. (2007) found a modulation of the flux and a correlated variation of the Fe K $\alpha$ with a broad redshifted component on timescales of ~27 ks.
 In December 2016, during a Swift/XRT monitoring program, NGC 3783 showed heavy X-ray absorption produced by an obscuring outflowing gas (Mehdipour et al. 2017, M17 hereinafter).
 As a result, new absorption lines from Fe XXV and Fe XXVI appeared in the XMM-Newton spectrum.
-From their analysis, M17 found for the outflow a column density of a few 1023 cm-2 and a velocity of few 1000 km s-1, and interpreted it as a clumpy, inhomogeneous medium consistent with clouds at the base of a radiatively-driven disk wind located in the outer broad line region of the AGN.
-A similar but less intense obscuration event was revealed by Kaastra et al. (2018) in a Chandra/HETG observation taken in Aug.
-2016, with a column density of one order of magnitude lower than the one derived in Dec.
-2016.
-Using all the X-ray observations of NGC 3783, from 1993 (ASCA) to 2016 (Chandra), it was clear that the source displayed an absorption column density larger than 10^{22} cm-2 in roughly 50% of the observing time.
-De Marco et al. (2020, hereafter DM20) constrained the short time scales (from about one hour to ten hours) variability properties of the obscurer in the 2016 XMM-Newton dataset.
-Their spectral-timing analysis showed that the observed fast variations in the soft X-rays were consistent with changes in the ionization parameter.
-This study allowed inferring a recombination time of ≤1.5 ks, corresponding to a lower limit on the electron density of $n_e \sim 7.1 \times 10^7$ cm-3.
-This value is consistent with M17 results and places the obscurer at a distance between 7 and 10 light
+From their analysis of the outflow, M17 found a column density of a few 10 cm-2 and a velocity of a few thousand km s-1 and interpreted it as a clumpy, inhomogeneous medium consistent with clouds at the base of a radiatively driven disc wind located in the outer broad line region of the AGN.
+A similar but less intense obscuration event was revealed by Kaastra et al. (2018) in a Chandra/HETG observation taken in August 2016, with a column density of one order of magnitude lower than that derived in December 2016.
+Using all the X-ray observations of NGC 3783, from 1993 (ASCA) to 2016 (Chandra), it was clear that the source displayed an absorption column density larger than 10 cm-2 in roughly 50% of the observing time.
+De Marco et al. (2020, hereafter DM20), constrained the short-timescale (from about one hour to ten hours) variability properties of the obscurer in the 2016 XMM-Newton dataset.
+Their spectral-timing analysis showed that the observed fast variations in the soft X-rays were consistent with changes in the ionisation parameter.
+This study allowed a recombination time of $\leq 1.5$ ks to be inferred, corresponding to a lower limit on the electron density of $n_e \sim 7.1 \times$ $10^7 \text{ cm}^{-3}$ .
+This value is consistent with the results of M17 and places the obscurer at a distance of between 7 and 10 light days.

 Here, we present the results from the overall XMM-Newton available datasets.
-We present a comprehensive and detailed time-resolved spectral analysis aimed at detecting variable line-like features, either in emission or in absorption (Sect.
+We present a comprehensive and detailed time-resolved spectral analysis, the aim of which is to detect variable line-like features, either in emission or in absorption (Sect.
 3).
 The statistical significance of the analysis is then estimated in Sect.
-3.4 by using detailed Monte Carlo simulations.
+3.4 using detailed Monte Carlo simulations.
 Non-random patterns of variability are searched for (Sect.
 4) and overall findings are then discussed (Sect.
 5).